TL;DR

 It was a happier time in my life, and I was getting a lot time and space to tune-in to music, art and theory that was rapidly broadening my horizons.
 I was really getting into the work of David Lynch, exploring subtle states of consciousness, dreams, nature and euphoria.
 I remember a lot creativity coming out of being enthralled with atmosphere from situations such as late afternoon sunlight, autumn leaves, wind, rooms and places empty of people, rain on trees at night lit by electric lights, distance, dreamy half-awake states.
 I channelled these feelings into music that was written very quickly, often done so in tiredness to attempt letting a dream be diagrammed.
 The songs were mostly improvisational, focusing on mood.
 Lynch fans will note a lot of trickery going on here with things that work going backwards, and then differently going forward.

-Two [tqr] alumni are featured here.
+Two [tqr] collective alumni are featured here.
 The album is book-ended by songs using a smeared and glitched sampling of Martin Kidd’s joke song ‘I Like Cheese’.
 Pneumatic Bell is a cover of an unreleased song by my friend Simon Floth – I wish the vocals on this were better and didn’t sound like I had a cold and was half asleep.
 Simon was a massive influence at this time, both musically and for helping me improve my music production technique and equipment.

 The Postmodern Blues is the only track built using Fast Tracker II, while the rest the tracks were built using Fruity Loops 3, with some of them getting extra recorded layers using Cool Edit Pro.
-This was the first time I got access to real-time DSP effects – so you can hear me trying to make sense of that extra ability everywhere, with lush reverbs, echoes, distortions, filters and compression.
+This was the first time I got access to real-time DSP effects – so you can hear me trying to make sense of that extra ability everywhere, with lavish use of lush reverbs, echoes, distortions, filters and compression.

 2 Smargaid Maerd – 2004